 Remove a user’s connected clients

-Site administrators can remove clients (access tokens) associated with a particular user, for example, if the user is no longer a member of the site or is seeing a message about exceeding the maximum number of clients in their account.
+Site admins can remove connected clients (refresh tokens) associated with a particular user, for example, if the user is no longer a member of the site or is seeing a message about exceeding the maximum number of clients in their account.

 Select Users, and on the Site Users page, select the link on the user's display name.

 On the user's page, select the Settings tab.

 In the Connected clients section, remove the appropriate clients.